sidsahay2002/Sentiment-Analyzer/README.md

 # Sentiment-Analyzer
 Amazon Product Reviews Sentiment Analyzer

+The application is hosted using django framework